 RFID transponders are a tracking system that uses radiofrequency to search, identify, track, and communicate with items and people.
 Essentially, transponders are smart devices that can store and send a range of information from ID numbers to an extensive amount of data.
 An RFID transponder is typically designed to catch a radio signal from another device and return the desired response.
-The transponder is known as a tag, and the device that communicates with it is called a reader.
+The transponder is known as a tag, and the device communicating with it is called a reader.
 RFID tags are usually identified by their radio frequencies: low frequency (LF), high frequency (HF), and ultra-high frequency (UHF).
 The specific frequency will determine the range and strength of the signal.
 There are three main types of RFID transponders: passive, semi-passive and active transponders.
 The main difference between these types is that some can operate without a battery, while others require an internal power source.

 Radiofrequency identification (RFID) can be used for various purposes, including supply chain management, collecting road tolls, theme park attendance, constant medical monitoring, RTLS in smart factories and personal visibility.